dougmassay/pkg-sigil/BUILD.md

 ```

 The output will be `build/linux/[32|64]/dist/Sigil-vX.X.X.run.xz` which is the linux
 binary installer for sigil.
-This is a self extracting makeself archive that will install Sigil to /opt/sigil if the script is run as root, or it will install to ~/opt/sigil if you run it as a normal user.
-It will require a minimum of (g)libc 2.19 to run.
+This is a self extracting Makeself archive that will install Sigil to /opt/sigil if the script is run as root, or it will install to ~/opt/sigil if you run it as a normal user.
+It will require a minimum of (g)libc 2.19 to run (ldd --version).

 Credits
 ---------